-- (a) Each agency shall report in writing to the Division all refusals and all positive results of required drug screening obtained from applicants and lateral transfers pursuant to 12 NCAC 10B .0301(6) or .0406(b)(4) unless the positive result has been explained to the satisfaction of the agency's medical review officer who shall be a licensed physician. - (b) Each agency, if it conducts a drug screen for in-service officers, shall report positive results to the Division provided the drug screen conducted conforms to 12 NCAC 10B .0301(6)(a), (b), (c), (d) and (f). - (c) For reporting purposes, a result will be considered positive only in the cases where the drug screen reveals the presence of an illegal drug at a level equal to or greater than the threshold value as established by the Department of Health and Human Services for Federal Workplace Drug Testing Programs and adopted by reference in Section 12 NCAC 10B unless the positive result has been explained to the satisfaction of the agency's medical review officer who shall be a licensed physician, to the extent the drug screen conducted conforms to the specifications of 12 NCAC 10B .0301(6)(a), (b), (c), (d), and (f).
+- (a) Each agency shall report in writing to the Criminal Justice Standards Division all refusals and all positive results of required drug screening obtained from applicants and lateral transfers unless the positive result has been explained to the satisfaction of the agency's medical review officer who shall be a licensed physician. - (b) Each agency, if it conducts a drug screen for in-service officers, shall report in writing positive results or refusals to submit to an in-service drug screening to the Criminal Justice Standards Division within 30 days of the positive result or refusal unless the positive result has been explained to the satisfaction of the agency's medical review officer who shall be a licensed physician, to the extent the drug screen conducted conforms to the specifications of 12 NCAC 09B .0101(5)(a), (b), (c), (d) and (f). - (c) For reporting purposes, a result will be considered "positive" only in those cases where the drug screen reveals the presence of an illegal drug at a level equal to or greater than the threshold value as established by the Department of Health and Human Services for Federal Workplace Drug Testing Programs and adopted by reference in Section 12 NCAC 09B .0101 (5)(d) of these Rules. - (d) All written reports required to be submitted to the Criminal Justice Standards Division by this Rule shall contain, at a minimum, the individual's name, social security number, date of birth and either the date the test was administered or the date of the refusal.

-APPENDIX B
+Appendix B